 - Seventh and eighth grades are critical preparatory years for high school.
 This period finds players fine-tuning their skills and knowledge of the game.
 By this level, we expect players to be committed to the lacrosse season.
 Playing in a different sport during lacrosse season will not be accepted as a valid excuse.
 Attendance at games and practices is mandatory.
 The coaches will evaluate excuses only if they are presented to them in advance.
 Playing time is directly tied to the number of practices the player attends per week.

 Teams practice 2x/week at Van Horne Fields and weekly games are held on Saturdays/Sundays and on an occasional week night against other local towns.
-An optional skills and drills clinic will be offered on Friday evenings and all players are strongly encouraged to attend.
 Home games are held either at Cougar Stadium or Van Horne Field.
 Required equipment includes: stick, helmet, mouth guard, gloves, arm, and shoulder pads (rib pads are also recommended).
 The season runs from the end of February through the end of May.
 There is a registration cost to play plus the cost of a uniform (if not a returning player) along with a current membership to US Lacrosse ($25).

 North Jersey Junior Lacrosse League: NJJLL Home